luizmugnaini/stoic/README.md

   program will assume that the relative path to `dotfile.toml` is `"./key"` for the corresponding `[key]` in the config file.

-  For instance suppose Bob wants to store all his tmux-related configurations in a single directory but does not want all files to go be symlinked to the same relative target directory.
-He can obtain this by adding the following to his `stoic.toml`:
+  If Bob wants to store all his Tmux-related configurations in a single directory but does not want all files to go be symlinked to the same relative target directory:

+  He can obtain this by adding the following to his config file:

   ```toml
   [tmux]